 Text description provided by the architects.
 The existing apartment and commercial building dating from 1900 was part of a protected building ensemble situated in the city center.
-The task was to converse this building.
+The task was to converse in this building.
 During an extensive analysis of said building’s structure, planners determined that the historical structure was in a poor state.

 The design was based on the idea that the new building should continue to be part of the existing ensemble, which was a set of three attached houses.

 The façade made of insulation concrete, a material of one substance only, offers a constructive analogy toward the existing buildings.
-Untreated timber windows and slender pull out blinds complement this reserved, high quality and noble appearance.
+Untreated timber windows and slender pull-out blinds complement this reserved, high-quality, and noble appearance.

-The lower ground which receives light via skylights, and the ground floor will be used for gastronomy.
+The lower ground receives light via skylights, and the ground floor will be used for gastronomy.
 The upper floors can easily be sectioned and will therefore be used for commercial purposes.
 The top floors contain two apartments.